 Telstra tests phones for Blue Tick certification based on receiver sensitivity.
 One component includes physical testing where a technician literally holds the phone in five different ways in order to gauge the transmission strength of the phone’s antennas.

 If you’re on the fringes of coverage, a Telstra Tick phone may be able to provide better signal strength than other phones.
-Of course, the telco also recommends a Telstra phone plan, which is oftentimes the only carrier to get reception when going beyond the coastal fringe.
+Of course, the telco also recommends a Telstra phone plan, which is oftentimes the only carrier to get reception in regional and remote areas.

 Telstra Tick Phones: Best in the Bush